Bodega (BODEGA) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Bodega Historical Price

-According to the latest data gathered on Bodega live price page, the current price of Bodega is 0.130175USD.
-The circulating supply of Bodega(BODEGA) is 20.50M BODEGA , giving it a market capitalization of $2.67M.
+According to the latest data gathered on Bodega live price page, the current price of Bodega is 0.174275USD.
+The circulating supply of Bodega(BODEGA) is 20.50M BODEGA , giving it a market capitalization of $3.57M.

 The Bodega Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of BODEGA based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.